fermi-ad/xilinx-docker/recipes/user-images/v2020.1/README.petalinux-install.md

 ## Commit the container with Petalinux installer to your repository
 - This creates a new `Docker Image` with Petalinux installed
-- This may take a short time while the changes are
+- This may take a short time while the changes are committed
 ```bash
 $ docker commit xilinx_petalinux_install_v2020.1 xilinx-petalinux:v2020.1
 sha256:c3c0739fbc73d9d9deb4bd539921846f245b9b688d2769260c2018abc02fc13d